-First Seven-Figure Score For Orpen Kisacikoglu; Tony G Binks an Event
+Orpen Kisacikoglu’s First 7-Fig. Score; Tony G Binks Event

 Rozvadov, a small village in the Czech Republic that is 143km west of Prague and situated on the German-Czech border, is not somewhere your mind’s eye would conjure up if you had to think about a major poker destination.
 Yet it is the home to some massive events several times each year.
 Now is one of those times.

 The partypoker LIVE MILLIONS Europe festival is taking place at King’s Resort in Rozvadoz, Czech Republic and its schedule is brimming with high buy-in tournaments.
 One such event was the Triton Poker sponsored €100,000 Super High Roller ($111,365) that saw 32 entries processed and a €3,040,000 ($3,406,582) prize pool created; this sum was shared among the top six finishers.

 Triton €100K Super High Roller Final Table Results